utsaslab/squirrelfs/artifact_evaluation.md

 ```
 scripts/run_compilation_tests.sh <output_dir>
 ```
-It takes approximately 15 minutes to run these experiments on all file systems on the provided machine.
+It takes approximately 15 minutes to run these experiments on all file systems on the provided machine. *Note:* Do not run this script with `sudo`.

 To run the experiment on a single file system, run
 ```